6 Ways to Master Chat in Microsoft Teams

 Microsoft Teams post in multiple channels

 This option is only available in channel posts.
 This option is only available in channel posts and doesn’t apply to chats.
+If you need to move a Teams post to another channel, this feature can help streamline the process.

-4. Group Tags
+4. Creating Group Tags for Better Teams Groups Chats

 A recently introduced feature allows team owners to create custom tags within a team to use in chats.